SioKCronin/website/content/ai_notes/books/reactive_microservices.md

 made him anxious, and he would react more agressively to other dogs on the street.
 My husband and I took him to a class at the local SPCA called "Reactive Rover" where he learned to chill out whilst walking on leash.
-In the context of this class, reactive was deemed a negative quality we were learning un-condition, yet, in service architecture, reactive takes on an entirely different meaning.
+In the context of this class, reactive was deemed a negative quality we were learning to un-condition, yet, in service architecture, reactive takes on an entirely different meaning.

 In software development, it all comes back to the customers, and the teams we